- Students should be registered and paid at least one week prior to the start date of the course.

 - Additional questions?
 Contact: Ms.JoAnn Molnar at firstname.lastname@example.org

 Accent Reduction for International Professionals

 This course will develop the English skills necessary to communicate effectively in academic settings.
 Assignments will emphasize critical thinking, formulating opinions, and integrative skill development through reading, writing, listening, and speaking activities.
 Students will learn to recognize the common structures of reading materials while producing summaries and opinion essays, deepen their understanding of essential grammar and sentence structures, and increase their vocabulary.
 Students are expected to complete all homework assignments on time.
-65 hours $184.
-Students are required to have the textbook on the first day of class: Longman Preparation Course for the TOEFL iBT 2nd Edition by Deborah Phillips ISBN: 978-0-13-324-802-9 Course Outline.
+Students are required to have the textbook on the first day of class: Longman Preparation Course for the TOEFL iBT 3rd Edition by Deborah Phillips ISBN: 978-0-13-324-802-9 Course Outline.
 66 hours $184

 Essential English for Academic Purposes

 This course will develop the English skills necessary to communicate effectively in academic settings.
-Assignments will emphasize critical thinking, formulating opinions, and integrative skill development through reading, writing, listening, and speaking activities.
-Students will learn to recognize the common structures of reading materials and increase their knowledge of effective listening strategies while producing summaries and opinion essays, deepen their understanding of essential grammar and sentence structures, and increase their vocabulary.
+Assignments will emphasize critical thinking and integrative skill development through reading, listening, and writing activities.
+Students will learn to recognize the common structures of reading materials and increase their knowledge of effective listening strategies while producing summaries and essays.
+Students will deepen their understanding of essential grammar and sentence structures and increase their vocabulary.
 Students are expected to complete all homework assignments on time.
 Upon completion, students should be prepared to take the TOEFL Preparation Course.
 40 hours $129 Course Outline

 Advanced Guided Conversation